SPRTC Summary for November 2013

 Marla Crider reported that the website landing page for the Great River Road is being updated with a more modern look.
 Also, for the 75th anniversary, window clings are being created that say, “Proud Partner of the Great River Road,” and “I Traveled the Great River Road.”
 Partners are simply businesses located on the road.

 Crider also said an approximately 1.8 mile portion of the Great River Road on the outskirts of Helena will be re-routed to go by the river, but it is a project that will take about two years.

 Research and Information Services: Section Report

-The Research & Information Services Section processed 8,583 requests for travel information during February 2013, a decrease of 22.9 percent from February 2012.
-The March total is 9,958, a 14.7 percent decrease from March 2012.
-The calendar year 2013 inquiry total is 25,451, a decrease of 13.9 percent over 2012.
+Research and Information Services Director Joanne Hinson reported the section processed 12,299 requests for travel information during October 2013, an increase of 47.49 percent from October 2012.
+The calendar year 2013 inquiry total is 111,470, an increase of 8.79 percent over 2012.

 For more information contact Hinson at 501-324-1520.